-A reprisal is typically a measure taken against someone who either comes forward with allegations, seeks advice, or is a witness who participates in an investigation.
+A reprisal is specific action taken against an employee who either comes forward with allegations, seeks advice, or is a witness who participates in an investigation.
 Reprisals are prohibited under the PIDA.

 Reprisals are defined in Section 2(j) as: